MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/quick-measure-suggestions.md

 # Quick measure suggestions

-Quick measure suggestions to assist creation of DAX formulas for [model measures](/power-bi/transform-model/desktop-tutorial-create-measures) using natural language instead of using templates or writing DAX from scratch is available in [DAX query view](/power-bi/transform-model/dax-query-view) using [Microsoft Fabric Copilot to write and explain DAX queries](/dax/dax-copilot).
-In a DAX query you can create query-scoped measures that can be added to your model.
+Quick measure suggestions to assist creation of DAX formulas for [model measures](/power-bi/transform-model/desktop-tutorial-create-measures) using natural language is available in [DAX query view](/power-bi/transform-model/dax-query-view) using [Microsoft Fabric Copilot to write and explain DAX queries](/dax/dax-copilot).
+You can create measures in a DAX query that can be added to your model when you are ready.

-[Quick measures](/power-bi/transform-model/desktop-quick-measures) is another feature that can help you create DAX measures using a template approach for commonly used measures, such as month-over-month change.
-[Visual calculations](/power-bi/transform-model/desktop-visual-calculations-overview) offers another alternative that can create a DAX calculation such as running totals directly in a visual.
+In addition, there are other features avilable to aggregate data in a visual.
+[Quick measures](/power-bi/transform-model/desktop-quick-measures) can help you create DAX measures using a template approach for commonly used measures, such as month-over-month change.
+[Visual calculations](/power-bi/transform-model/desktop-visual-calculations-overview) can create a DAX calculation such as running totals directly in a visual.

-Power BI Desktop versions prior to October 2024 may still show the **Suggestions with Copilot** option but it will be disabled.
+Power BI Desktop versions prior to October 2024 will show the **Suggestions with Copilot** option disabled.

 ## Related content